Trio Mio: Career

-Trio Mio is managed by his mother, Sofia Irma Sakwa, who also serves as his personal manager.
+Trio Mio is managed by his mother, Sofia Irma Sakwa, who serves as his personal manager, alongside his cousin Anthony Osore, who acts as his Creative Director.
 In 2022, he was one of the performers at a peace concert in Nakuru, Kenya, ahead of the August 9 Kenyan General Election.
 He shared the stage with other popular artists such as Mercy Masika, Evelyn Wanjiru, Nadia Mukami, Sauti Sol, Octopizzo, and DJ Joe Mfalme.